HIV is a virus that targets the immune system. The signs and symptoms differ depending on a person’s stage of HIV infection.

 - Never sharing needles, syringes, or other drug injection equipment.
 If a person does share equipment, disinfecting the equipment with bleach can reduce the risk of HIV and hepatitis.
 The CDC provides advice about cleaning syringes

 - People at risk of contracting HIV can take pre-exposure prophylaxis (PrEP).
 When taken as prescribed, this method is highly effective at preventing HIV.
 Truvada and Descovy are two PrEP drugs approved by the Food and Drug Administration (FDA).

 People who are HIV-positive can prevent transmitting the virus to others by taking antiretroviral drugs.

-In most people using antiretroviral drugs, the virus is under control within 6 months.
-Once the viral load is undetectable, there is virtually no risk of transmitting the virus to other people.
+In most people using antiretroviral drugs, the virus is under control within

 The U.S. Preventive Services Task Force issued new guidelines in 2019, stating that doctors can only recommend PrEP for those with a recent negative HIV test.